danielsaidi/Sheeeeeeeeet/README.md

 let menu = Menu(title: "Select a type", items: items)
 ```

+Sheeeeeeeeet comes with many built-in item types, e.g. regular items, single and multi-select items, links, buttons, titles, collections, custom items etc.

+For a complete list of built-in item types, [click here][Item-Types].

 ### Present the menu as a custom action sheet

-You can then use the menu to create an action sheet and present it like this:
+You can now use the menu to create an action sheet and present in different ways:

 ```swift
 let sheet = ActionSheet(menu: menu) { sheet, item in